argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 :::

 ### Use an open dataset of prompts or user queries
 If you don’t have an internal database for your use case, you can sample and select prompts from an open dataset.
-The steps here can include: (1) **finding an open dataset** that might contain prompts related to your use case, (2) **perform exploratory data analysis and topic extraction** to understand the data, and (3) **filter and select prompts** based on topic, quality, text descriptives, etc.
+The steps here can include: (1) **finding an open dataset** that might contain prompts related to your use case, (2) performing** exploratory data** analysis and topic extraction** to understand the data, and (3) **filtering and selecting prompts** based on topic, quality, text descriptives, etc.

 Some available datasets are [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered), [Open Assistant Conversation Dataset](https://huggingface.co/datasets/OpenAssistant/oasst1), or [Stack Exchange](https://huggingface.co/datasets/HuggingFaceH4/stack-exchange-preferences).
-Please be aware that some of these datasets might contain innapropriate, irrelevant, or bad quality examples for your use case.
+Please be aware that some of these datasets might contain inappropriate, irrelevant, or bad-quality examples for your use case.

 :::{note}
 Open datasets might contain responses, so you might think about skipping the data collection process entirely.
 If you want to build a good quality instruction-following model for your use case, these datasets cover a wide range of topics, but the responses may not fit your use case's quality and style.
 Also, there are several models already trained with these datasets.
-If you think the quality and style of the data already fit your use case, we recommend running an evaluation campaign using one of the model with your own data.
+If you think the quality and style of the data already fit your use case, we recommend running an evaluation campaign using one of the models with your own data.
 :::

 An alternative is to obtain a dataset of user queries in your domain and apply the same process of data analysis and sampling.
 A good strategy is to search for datasets of user intent or utterances.
 For example, if you plan to fine-tune an LLM for a customer service banking assistant, you might start with the [banking77](https://huggingface.co/datasets/banking77) dataset.